 Over the past couple of years, supply chain issues have forced design engineers to deepen their knowledge of materials and how components interact.
 Exploring alternative seal solutions to keep production and systems running without compromising quality and operation has become an ongoing task.

 Since no one knows what to expect from supply chains moving forward, it’s best to be prepared and “think outside the traditional supply box,” as Corey Holloway, sales manager for anyseals North America, stated.
-Halloway recommends investigating compatible and better-performing alternatives made with different compounds.
+Holloway recommends investigating compatible and better-performing alternatives made with different compounds.
 For example, it’s possible that certain seal properties aren’t necessary for a particular application and can therefore be substituted with more readily available sealing products.

 Holloway also noted that since inventory management is critical for maintaining production during supply chain fluctuations, many customers are turning toward suppliers with virtual warehousing in case they need to make a product switch quickly.